 - Buy tiny embroidered flowers to decorate the bags.

-Lavender promotes sleep.
+Using Lavender in a pillow promotes restful sleep.

 Using spare material, old cotton pillowcases or material bought to match your bedroom colour scheme, sew up 3 sides of a large bag, 25 – 30 cm, and fit in 2 foam pads or toy stuffing.
 Place a lavender bag in between the pads.
 Seal the final side using Velcro.
 Decorate with a frill or extra ornamentation.